-The Best Places to Make Camp – Right in New York City!
+Some of the Best Places to Make Camp are Right IN New York City!

 Free Camping in NYC Parks

 Occasionally, the New York City Parks Department holds overnights in local green places like Prospect Park and Central Park.